Powered by MOMENTUM MEDIA

 ASIC’s guidance will allow financial advisers to rely on website disclosure information instead of providing a Financial Services Guide (FSG) when dealing in financial products as a result of providing financial advice.

-"This relief resolves a problem that was identified in the law following the passing of the Delivering Better Financial Outcomes (DBFO) Bill, where the service of dealing was unintentionally not captured by this reform,” Anderson explained.
+“This relief resolves a problem that was identified in the law following the passing of the Delivering Better Financial Outcomes (DBFO) Bill, where the service of dealing was unintentionally not captured by this reform,” Anderson said.

 “Dealing, which includes implementing a product that has been recommended as part of the provision of financial advice, is a critical service provided to clients.
 This relief now provides certainty to enable financial advice businesses to rely upon the FSG reform in the DBFO Bill.